 |Greg Motz||Unum Therapeutics|

-where he leads a research team responsible for the development of novel chimeric receptor T-cell therapeutics for oncology.
+Dr. Greg Motz is the Director of Immunopharmacology at Unum Therapeutics where he leads a research team responsible for the development of novel chimeric receptor T-cell therapeutics for oncology.
 His team is responsible for various stages of early development, ranging from discovery to IND.
 Prior to Unum, he worked at Novartis where he developed next-generation improvements for CD19 CAR-T (KYMRIAHTM) which led to several patents.
 He received his training in immunoncology and T-cell therapy at the University of Pennsylvania, and Dr. Motz has authored numerous publications and reviews in leading journals on the topic of immune suppression in the tumor microenvironment.

 |Philipp Mueller||Boehringer Ingelheim|